UrbanInstitute/nccs/_resources/regulation-of-np-sector.md

 ---
 title: Regulation of Nonprofits and Philanthropy Project
-description: A nationally representative survey of nonprofits
+description: A project advancing research and practice on nonprofit regulatory frameworks and their impact on the sector
 date: 2023-10-03
 featured: true
 featuredOrder: 1